 Usually, applying heat to the infected area and taking pain relievers are all that is needed, but if people have a weakened immune system, doctors give them antibiotics.

-Most domestic cats, particularly kittens, throughout the world are infected but most show no signs of illness.
+Cats are infected by fleas.
 Fleas transmit the Bartonella bacteria from one cat to another.
 People become infected by a cat bite or scratch, which does not need to be severe for infection to occur.
-Children are most often affected.

 Symptoms of Cat-Scratch Disease

-At the site of a cat bite or scratch, a red, painless bump develops within about 3 to 10 days.
-The bump usually has a crust and sometimes contains pus.
 Within 2 weeks (sometimes after the scratch has healed), nearby lymph nodes swell and become tender and filled with pus.
 People may have a fever, headache, and poor appetite.
 Sometimes pus drains from the swollen lymph nodes.

 Usually, people have no other symptoms, and cat-scratch disease resolves on its own.
 But in people with human immunodeficiency virus (HIV) infection, AIDS, or another condition that weakens the immune system, infection can spread throughout the body and, without treatment, can be fatal.